 - Number of issues by type of input

 - Protocol for change feasibility and impact analysis

 - Guidance on existing documentation changes

-This approach empowers the affiliates to take complete ownership of their IC program and results in better relationships between sales operations group and the sales team as well as with HQ.
-It also drives the sharing and adoption of best practice, process improvements, efficiencies and financial savings across the organisation.
+This approach empowers the affiliates to take complete ownership of their IC program and results in better relationships between the sales operations group and the sales team as well as with HQ.
+It also drives the sharing and adoption of best practices, process improvements, efficiencies and financial savings across the organization.

 Have something to add to this blog post?
 Please share it in the comments.
 For more information on Aurochs Software, drop us a mail at firstname.lastname@example.org